mahilsonowal/GoTask/README.md

    npm run deploy
    ```

-5. Application will be available at https://mahilsonowal.github.io/GoTask and https://go-task-dusky.vercel.app/
+5. Application will be available at https://mahilsonowal.github.io/GoTask

 ## Screenshots